 With the jeep we could venture a little further off the main road.
 One day we attempted to visit the very far north of the island by road, following the signs to Kastro.
-Don’t do this!
+Big mistake!
 There are many mountains and dirt tracks between the 2 coasts and it got quite hairy at some points.

 Aselinos is slightly easier to reach.
 Being on the non-touristy north coast it is very quiet, despite the road there being (thankfully) flat.
 If I had to choose I would say this was my least favourite beach on the island, not for any particular reasons other than it being up against tough competition and the surrounding cliffs were a bit craggy!
 (In Skiathos you can afford to be this picky!)

 There is one beach that can only be reached by boat, but it is not to missed.
 Lalaria will turn up in almost every brochure of Skiathos and for good reason.
 White cliffs, pristine pebbles and a reflection that turns the water the most intense shade of turquoise – words cannot justly describe it.

 A one day boat trip will take you around the island stopping at all the best beaches including Lalaria.
 Boats depart daily from the Old harbour in high season and prices start from just 10 euros.

-Bigger boats make the journey over to Skopelos for Mama Mia fans.
+Bigger boats make the journey over to Skopelos for Mamma Mia fans.
 If you are not a fan of longer boat trips the neighbouring island of Tsougrias was also used for filming and can provide some Hollywood-esque picture perfect opportunities.

 When we did finally make it over the hill to our closest beach, Vromolimnos did not disappoint.
 A short, narrow strip of sand meant there was only room for two rows of sun loungers and gave the bay an exclusive air.
 This was reinforced by the very chic Porto Paradiso bar and restaurant which overlooked the water.
 With the DJ pumping the tunes from early afternoon, the Paradiso waterfront couches were the perfect place for sun-downers.